nonfx/codepipes-tutorials/dependency-demo/readme.md

 4. it should show the classifications chain in the center of screen
 5. Click on "Create Set" button

+Note:
+Before applying bundle make sure you make changes in appropriate inputs like container image, currently as a placeholder its set to 'pranay-test-dev' which should be replaced with your GCP project ID, Add these changes to a branch and change the branch name in `dependency-demo/borat-gcs-redis/codepipes-bundle/environment-development.yaml` and also while using the bundle plan command

 ## Install via Code Pipes bundle
 The bundle contains the environment, application, integration and deployment definitions.
 Installing the bundle means creating all the required entities automatically.